Frequently Asked Questions

-You will need to have taken at least 7 upper division courses and need at least a 3.4 major GPA and general GPA.
+You will need to have taken at least 7 upper-division courses and need at least a 3.4 major GPA and general GPA.
 You will also need letters of recommendation.
-Check the Bachelor's/Master's Program page for additional details, or come in to see your adviser.
+Check the Bachelor's/Master's Program page for additional details, or come in to see your advisor.

 No, your degree audit must be cleared before you can graduate.
-Come see your adviser at least two quarters prior to graduation to make sure your degree audit is correct.
+Come see your advisor at least two quarters prior to graduation to make sure your degree audit is correct.

-You can graduate with a "F" on your transcript, but you will not graduate if you have a "F" grade in a required course for the major or GE/University requirement.
+You can graduate with an "F" on your transcript, but you will not graduate if you have not retaken a course you earned an "F" grade in that is a required course for the major or GE/University requirement.